mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 Pros

-- language-independent
+- language-independent method
-- can even detect multi-lingual dependencies
+- can even detect dependencies between parts of the code that are not written in the same language
+- can detect dependencies that are indirect

 Cons

 - only a small part of the dependencies can be detected this way